-I. If the boiler is fitted in a room containing a bath or shower and NOT FITTED with any integral timer or thermostat, it can be fitted in zone 2, (Figs. A & B shows zone dimensions for a bathtub.
+2. If the boiler is fitted in a room containing a bath or shower and NOT FITTED with any optional plug-in integral timer, RF receiver or thermostat, it can be fitted in zone 2, (Figs. A & B shows zone dimensions for a bathtub.
 For other examples refer to the Current I.E.E.
 Wiring Regulations) reference must be made to the relevant requirements.